-9.4 Have there been any significant changes in tax legislation or the practices of tax authorities (including in relation to tax rulings or clearances) impacting private equity investors, management teams or private equity transactions and are any anticipated?
+Have there been any significant changes in tax legislation or the practices of tax authorities (including in relation to tax rulings or clearances) impacting private equity investors, management teams or private equity transactions and are any anticipated?

 Domestic funds are often structured as unit trusts that qualify for the Managed Investment Trust (MIT) regime, generally permitting flow-through tax treatment of income and profits to the investor for qualifying trusts.
-A bill was introduced to Parliament on 3 December 2015 to create a new regime for Attribution Managed Investment Trusts (AMITs) proposed generally to commence on 1 July 2016.
-At its core will be the ability of qualifying AMITs to "flow through" taxable income to their unitholders on an "attribution basis" and for that income to retain its character for tax purposes as it flows through the trust at trustees' election, giving them the flexibility to choose the ultimate tax treatment of portfolio gains.
+On 4 May 2016, a package of four bills was passed into law by Parliament which created a new elective regime for Attribution Managed Investment Trusts (AMITs).
+At its core is the ability of qualifying AMITs to "flow through" taxable income to their unitholders on an "attribution basis" and for that income to retain its character for tax purposes as it flows through the trust at trustees' election, giving them the flexibility to choose the ultimate tax treatment of portfolio gains.